Lateral collateral ligament injury of the knee

 High-grade lateral collateral ligament injuries with concomitant injuries of other posterolateral corner structures and/or cruciate ligament injuries benefit from ligament reconstruction, in particular, if they are associated with rotatory instability or posterolateral instability.

-Conditions which can mimic the presentation and/or the appearance of a lateral collateral ligament injury include:
+Conditions that can mimic the presentation and/or the appearance of a lateral collateral ligament injury include:

 multi-ligament injury of the knee

 - 1. LaPrade R, Wentorf F, Fritts H, Gundry C, Hightower C. A Prospective Magnetic Resonance Imaging Study of the Incidence of Posterolateral and Multiple Ligament Injuries in Acute Knee Injuries Presenting With a Hemarthrosis.
 Arthroscopy: The Journal of Arthroscopic & Related Surgery.
 2007;23(12):1341-7. doi:10.1016/j.arthro.2007.07.024 - Pubmed